cubiq/vanilla-docs/docs/features/embedding/advanced.html.md

 ## Setting Up Advanced Embedding

+Enable forum embedding via the Dashboard.
+Then set `Garden.Embed.Allow` to `2` in your config. _Cloud customers will have this done by support staff_.

 1. Include easyXDM: `/js/easyXDM/easyXDM.min.js`
 2. Include Vanilla's advanced embed script: `/js/vanilla.embed.js`
 3. Create a div to contain Vanilla and give it an ID.